We’re coming up on seven years since I started Copyblogger. That alone is hard for me to wrap my head around, and yet … here we are.

 The increased demand for talented content creators means compensation and respect for the writer will rise … as long as you understand and assert your own value in the marketplace.
 Don’t worry, we’ll keep reminding you, and giving you smart tips for staking the claim of your choice.

-2. Google Authorship Elevates the Writer
+2. Google Elevates the Online Writer

 Google made talented writers more important with the Panda and Penguin updates.
 Instead of weak content and “unnatural” link building, now sites need strong content that attracts links organically.